-Legendary singer Joe Cocker, whose intense, gritty voice won him wide acclaim that spanned both rock and blues, has died at age 70, his agent said Monday.
+Joe Cocker, whose intense, gritty voice won him wide acclaim that spanned both rock and blues, has died at age 70, his agent said Monday.

 "He was without doubt the greatest rock/soul voice ever to come out of Britain," his agent, Barrie Marshall, said in a statement announcing his death on Sunday evening.

-- 'A way of carrying an emotion' -
+- 'A way of carrying emotion' -

-Cocker's popularity came amid the rise of what was known, sometimes pejoratively, as the "blue-eyed soul" of white artists embracing a musical style identified with African Americans.
+Cocker's popularity came amid the rise of what was known, sometimes pejoratively, as "blue-eyed soul" of white artists embracing a musical style identified with African Americans.

 Asked in an interview last year with Britain's Guardian newspaper on how he feels the spirit of the blues, Cocker said: "It's an emotion -- a way of carrying an emotion.
 It's a very simple format but I find myself leaning that way as I get older."

-He also sang Ray Charles' "Unchain My Heart," notably at the mammoth 1988 concert at London's Wembley Stadium that drummed up support to free South Africa's anti-apartheid icon Nelson Mandela on his 70th birthday.
+He also sang Ray Charles' "Unchain my Heart," notably at the mammoth 1988 concert at London's Wembley Stadium that drummed up support to free South Africa's anti-apartheid icon Nelson Mandela on his 70th birthday.

 More surprisingly, Cocker performed in 1989 at the inauguration of US president George H. W. Bush.
-Cocker later said that he did not side politically with the Republican president but had hoped -- unsuccessfully -- that Bush would pardon him for drug offenses.
+Cocker later said that he did not side politically with the Republican president but had hoped -- unsuccessfully -- that Bush would pardon him for US-based drug offenses.

 Cocker's image as a voice of his generation was enhanced when "The Wonder Years," a popular US television show launched in 1988 that looked back fondly at the 1960s, chose his version of "With a Little Help From My Friends" as its theme song.